-- Move your arms and legs at least every two hours
+- Firstly, move your arms and legs at least every two hours.

 - At the end of each day, lie down and elevate your legs, leaning your heels against the wall to get the blood flowing.
-While there is no scientific evidence to support the benefits of this practice, it is a simple remedy you can do at home.
+There’s no scientific evidence to support the benefits of this practice but it’s a simple remedy you can do.

-- Walk barefoot for a few minutes every day to help strengthen bones and muscles.
+- Also, walk barefoot for a few minutes every day to help strengthen bones and muscles.

-- Exercise at least 3 times a week.
+- Furthermore, be physically active — at least three times a week.

-- Avoid tobacco, as it can damage your circulation, as confirmed by this study published in the Uruguayan Journal of Cardiology.
+- Avoid tobacco, as it can damage your circulation, as confirmed by this study published in Revista Uruguaya de Cardiología.

 - Don’t ignore your symptoms.
 If you suddenly have swelling or pain for no apparent reason, go for a check-up.

-- Try to sleep with your legs raised on a pillow.
+- Finally, try to sleep with your legs raised on a pillow.

 Remember that the information and remedies mentioned above are only a guide.
 It’s crucial to seek the opinion of a specialist when it comes to circulatory problems.